 Depending on the wording of your covenants, you may also be able to consider alternative roofing materials such as metal or cement tile, installation of solar panels to lower electrical costs, or energy-efficient reflective shingles.

-Avoid Frustration by Working with A Roofer Who is Familiar with HOAs
+Work with a Roofer Who is Familiar with HOAs

 While some HOAs seem to enforce their by-laws selectively or intermittently, avoid frustration and possible legal consequences by working with a roofing professional accustomed to HOA rules.
 You and your roofer can work together to be good neighbors in your community and still give you the roof replacement you want.